Fair Assortment Planning: 1/2-Approx. Algorithm for Problem (SUB-DUAL)

-For any fixed $W\in [0, \infty)$, the relaxed problem \eqref{eqn:relaxed-knapsack} always admits an optimal basic (feasible) solution\footnote{See Section~\ref{sec:LP} for definition of a basic (feasible) solution.
-Here in Problem \ref{eqn:relaxed-knapsack}, since its feasibility region is nonempty ($\mathbf{x} = \mathbf{0}$ is feasible) and bounded (since $\mathbf{x} \in [0, 1]^{n}$), by Corollary 2.2 in \cite{bertsimas-LPbook}, it has at least one basic feasible solution.
-Further, because its optimal objective is also bounded, by Theorem 2.8 in \cite{bertsimas-LPbook}, it admits at least one optimal basic feasible solution.}.
-Further, any optimal basic solution to Problem \eqref{eqn:relaxed-knapsack} has at most two fractional variables (see Lemma 1 in \cite{caprara2000approximation}).\footnote{Note that in the absence of the cardinality constraint, the relaxed problem admits an optimal basic solution that has at most one fractional variable.
-In addition, in the optimal solution to the relaxed problem, we greedily fill up the knapsack with the items with the highest utility-to-weight ratio.
-However, this structure may not be optimal in the presence of the cardinality constraint.} Let $\mathbf{x}^\star(W)$ be an optimal basic solution to Problem \eqref{eqn:relaxed-knapsack} that has at most two fractional variables.
-We then define $P_1(W) = \{i\in [n]: x^\star_i(W) = 1\}$ as the set of items that have a value of $1$ in $\mathbf{x}^\star(W)$, which are the items fully added to the knapsack associated with Problem \eqref{eqn:relaxed-knapsack}.\footnote{Note that the optimal basic solution to Problem \eqref{eqn:relaxed-knapsack} (i.e., $x^{\star}(W)$) and consequently set $P_1(W)=\{i\in [n]: x^\star_i(W) = 1\}$ may not be unique.
-Given that one could present $P_1(W)$ with $P_1(x^{\star}(W))$ instead.
-However, we avoid using this heavy notation in the paper to simplify the exposition. } Similarly, we define $P_f(W) = \{i\in [n] : 0 < x^\star_i(W) < 1\}$ (respectively $P_0(W) = \{i\in [n] : x^\star_i(W) = 0\}$) as the set of items that have a fractional value (respectively value of zero) in $\mathbf{x}^\star(W)$.
-(Here, ``f" in $P_f$ stands for fractional.)
-As stated earlier, $|P_f(W))|\le 2$ and hence, here we denote $P_f(W)$ by an ordered pair of items $(\i,\j)$.
-When the fractional set $P_f(W)$ is empty, both $\i,\j$ would be a dummy item and, in particular, the no-purchase item $0$.
-When the fractional set $P_f(W)$ has a single item, we set $\j=0$.
-Finally, when the fractional set $P_f(W)$ has two items, we have $w_{\i}\le w_{\j}$.
-For any set $S$, we let $S \cup \{0\} = S$ and $S \setminus \{0\} = S$; that is, the addition or removal of a dummy item does not affect the set itself.
-We refer to sets $\mathcal P(W) =\{P_1(W), P_f(W), P_0(W)\}$ as the \emph{profile} associated with the optimal basic solution $x^{\star}(W)$.
+For any fixed $W\in [0, \infty)$, the relaxed problem \eqref{eqn:relaxed-knapsack} always has an \emph{optimal basic feasible solution}\footnote{See Section~\ref{sec:LP} for the definition of a basic (feasible) solution.
+In Problem \eqref{eqn:relaxed-knapsack}, the feasibility region is nonempty (as $\mathbf{x} = \mathbf{0}$ is feasible) and bounded (since $\mathbf{x} \in [0, 1]^{n}$).
+By Corollary 2.2 in \cite{bertsimas-LPbook}, the problem has at least one basic feasible solution.
+Furthermore, because its optimal objective is also bounded, by Theorem 2.8 in \cite{bertsimas-LPbook}, it admits at least one optimal basic feasible solution.}, which can have at most two fractional variables.
+We denote an optimal basic solution to \eqref{eqn:relaxed-knapsack} as $\mathbf{x}^\star(W)$.\footnote{The optimal basic solution to Problem \eqref{eqn:relaxed-knapsack}, denoted as $x^{\star}(W)$, may not be unique.
+While one could represent profile $\mathcal{P}(W)$ as $\mathcal{P}(x^{\star}(W))$, we opt to avoid this notation for simplicity.} Let $P_1(W) = \{i\in [n]: x^\star_i(W) = 1\}$ be the set of items that are fully added to the knapsack.
+Similarly, let $P_f(W) = \{i\in [n] : 0 < x^\star_i(W) < 1\}$ (respectively $P_0(W) = \{i\in [n] : x^\star_i(W) = 0\}$) as the set of items that have a fractional value (respectively value of zero) in $\mathbf{x}^\star(W)$.
+We denote $P_f(W)$ by an ordered pair of items $(\i,\j)$.
+When $P_f(W)$ contains one (zero) item, we set $\j = 0$ ($\i, \j = 0$) where $0$ represents a dummy item; otherwise, we ensure $w_{\i} \leq w_{\j}$.
+We denote $\mathcal P(W) =\{P_1(W), P_f(W), P_0(W)\}$ as the \emph{profile} associated with the optimal basic solution ${\bf x}^{\star}(W)$.